 Q: If a foreclosure sale has already occurred but I am still living in my home, will I be evicted?

 A: No. As long as your home remains occupied, no eviction proceeding will take place.
-The federal government has issued a moratorium on evictions until June 30, 2021 for Conventional, FHA, VA, and USDA Rural Development loans.
+There is currently a moratorium on evictions until September 30, 2021 for Conventional, FHA, VA, and USDA Rural Development loans.

 A: We are closely monitoring announcements being made by our federal and state governments.
 We expect more information to become available as we navigate this ongoing and unprecedented crisis.
 Please stay in contact with us for the most up-to-date information.